We are pleased to present the Annual Report of the\ Company for the

 commitment, dedication and hard work put in by every member of the

-To them goes the credit for the company''s achievements.
+To them goes the credit for all of the Company''s achievements.
 And to

-you, our shareholders, we are deeply grateful for the confidence and
+you, our Shareholders, we are deeply grateful for the confidence and

-For and on behalf of the Board of Ambuja Cements Limited
+For and on behalf of the board of

 N. S. Sekhsaria